 Royal Bank of Canada (RBC)

 RBC is Canada’s largest bank by assets and was founded in 1864.
-They have over 17 million customers worldwide, and offer chequing accounts, savings accounts, student accounts, accounts for new immigrants to Canada, and even U.S. dollar accounts.
+They have over 17 million customers worldwide, and offer chequing accounts, savings accounts, student accounts, and even U.S. dollar accounts.
 For its chequing accounts, fees range from $4 a month to $30 a month, with perks for new customers.

-Its history of stability and its size make it a popular bank in Canada, particularly since it has the largest branch and ATM network in the country, with over 4,000 ATMs in Canada and 50,000 ATMs in the U.S. available to customers for no-fee withdrawal.
+Its history of stability and its size make it a popular bank in Canada, and RBC claims to have the largest branch and ATM network in the country, with nearly 5,0000 ATMs in Canada available to customers for no-fee withdrawal.
 In addition to its chequing and savings accounts, RBC also offers insurance products, an investment platform, and wealth management services.

 Toronto-Dominion Bank (TD)

 TD is the second-largest bank in Canada, and has over 27 million customers worldwide.
-In addition to being well-represented internationally, TD has nearly 1,100 branches in Canada and an ATM network of 3,400 machines across the country.
+In addition to being well-represented internationally, TD has over 1,000 branches in Canada and an ATM network of 2,500 machines across the country.
 TD Bank was established in Toronto in 1955.

-TD has a wide variety of accounts, including chequing accounts with fees ranging from $3.95 a month to $29.95 a month, as well as savings accounts, free student accounts, U.S. dollar accounts, and “New to Canada” accounts.
+TD has a wide variety of accounts, including chequing accounts with fees ranging from $3.95 a month to $29.95 a month, as well as savings accounts, free student accounts, U.S. dollar accounts, and a ‘banking package’ for newcomers to Canada.
 They also offer credit cards, mortgages, loans, insurance, retirement products like RRSPs and TFSAs, as well as investing opportunities.

 Scotiabank

-Canada’s third-largest bank, Scotiabank, has been around since 1832 and serves around 25 million customers around the world.
-It has a broad range of financial products, a history of stability, and thousands of physical bank branches as well as a network of more than 3,500 ATMs across Canada.
+Canada’s fifth-largest bank, Scotiabank, has been around since 1832 and serves around 25 million customers around the world.
+It has a broad range of financial products, a history of stability, just under 1,000 branches across Canada, and more than 3,700 domestic ATMs.

 Scotiabank offers six different types of bank accounts, including chequing accounts, savings accounts, student accounts, and senior accounts.
-Its chequing account fees range from $3.95 per month to $30.95 for their perk-heavy Ultimate Account.
+Its chequing account fees range from $0 to $30.95 for its perk-heavy Ultimate Account.
 They also offer 16 types of credit cards, including no-fee cards, cash-back cards, and travel rewards cards.
 In addition to everyday banking accounts and credit cards, Scotiabank provides mortgages, loans, and lines of credit.
 It has its own investing platform and offers investment accounts, including RRSPs and TFSAs.

 While the Big 5 tend to have pretty similar features and accounts, it’s well worth checking their websites for any seasonal promotions or deals for new customers if you’re looking to open an account at one of them.